 1. Hertz Audio DCX 165.3 Car Speakers

-The Hertz DCX 165.3 speakers are easy to install, but you should measure if this is the best Hertz car audio speaker for your vehicle.
-The overall minimalistic design and the blend of style and function really earns this speaker system a top spot on our Hertz speakers review list.
+The Hertz DCX 165.3 speakers are high quality and easy to install, but you should measure if this is the top Hertz auto audio system for your vehicle.
+The overall minimalistic layout and the blend of style and function really earn this Hertz component speaker system a top spot on our Hertz speakers review list.

-One downside if you decide to go for this Hertz car speaker model are the low bass tones that are less audible, because its frequency range is from 60Hz and up.
-However, the sound quality is unmatched with zero resonance due to the thermoplastic polyurethane surround construction.
+One downside of this Hertz auto speakers model is the low bass tones that are less audible because its high frequency range is 60Hz and up.
+However, the audio speakers quality is unmatched with zero resonance due to the thermoplastic polyurethane surround construction.

 Despite its lack of low bass, it makes up in high frequencies as it produces clear and clean high pitched notes thanks to the 20mm HT 25 Tetolon Pei dome tweeter with Neodymium magnet.

 2. Hertz HCX 690 3 Way Coaxial Speakers

-The Hertz HCX 690 coaxial speakers are 3 way, so they provide great sound via booming bass, RMS power and wide reach.
-Their speaker sensitivity is at 94 dB, with a frequency range of 32 to 23,000 Hz.
+The Hertz 690 HCX speakers are three way, so they provide great sound quality via powerful bass, RMS power and wide reach.
+Their speaker sensitivity is at 94 dB, with a high frequency range of 32 to 23,000 Hz.

-The RMS power level of 130 watts is the best feature of the HCX 690 3 way coaxial speakers is the RMS power rating of 130 watts.
-The peak power is double that number at 260 watts, which means a whole lot of power through the compact speakers.
+The RMS power level of 130 watts is the best feature of the HCX 690 3 way car dimensional speakers.
+The electric energy handling capacity is almost double, at 260 watts, which means a whole lot of power through the compact Hertz component speakers.

-The Hertz HCX 690 is also incredibly well-made with a vibration-proof magnet cover and damp meshed fiber.
-The HCX 690 is still very easy to install thanks to its shape, but be aware that it is more oval than circular.
+The HCX 690 is also incredibly well-made with a high quality vibration-proof magnet cover and damp meshed fiber.
+The Hertz Audio HCX 690 is still very easy to install thanks to its shape, but be aware that it is more oval than circular.

 3. Hertz HCX 165 6.5 2 Way Speakers

-If you have a convertible or an all-terrain vehicle without a roof, the Hertz HCX 165 is the best option for you.
-This model boasts a high end design and a makeup of tough materials.
-You’re looking at a water-resistant pressed paper cone that’s light, flexible, and responsive.
+If you have a convertible or an all-terrain vehicle without a roof, the Hertz 165 HCX is the best option for you.
+This model boasts a high end layout and a makeup of tough materials.
+You’re looking at a water-resistant pressed paper cone-shaped that’s light, flexible, and responsive.

-The power handling for these 2 way coaxial speakers are also great at 200 watts RMS.
-Coupled with a 92 dB speaker sensitivity rating, you can expect loud quality sound no matter the frequency with these speakers.
+The power for these 2 ways coaxial system dimensional speakers is also great at 200 watts RMS.
+Coupled with a 92 dB speaker sensitivity rating, you can expect loud quality sound no matter the frequency with these component speakers.

-The 6.5 inches in width makes this speaker a good match for most car sound system setups.
-The sleek design is also easy to install like the previous two options, so you can expect full integration quickly.
+The size 6.5 inches in width makes this speakers Hertz a good match for most car’s sound quality component setups.
+The sleek layout is also easy to install, like the previous two options, to expect full integration quickly.